alaymajmudar97/amanbasu.github.io/index.md

 - Frameworks: Tensorflow, Keras, Flask

 # Research
-Currently, I am involved in a project requiring satellite image processing using Deep Learning.

 #### Predicting the dynamics of Tokamak discharge <br> (Department of Atomic Energy, India)
 - The aim of the research was to anticipate the phenomenon of Disruption during Plasma confinement in Aditya Tokamak.